25 Types of Succulents That Make Great Houseplants

 4. Jade Plant (Crassula ovata)

 Jade plants are popular as ornamentals because their thick, dark green leaves make them look like tiny trees.
-They’re considered to be good luck in many cultures and are often passed down through families because they live so long.
+They’re considered to bring good luck in many cultures and are often passed down through families because they live so long.
 Indoors, they can grow to up to 3 feet high after several years.

-While many plants prefer indirect sunlight, jade plants need at least 4 hours of direct sun every day, meaning they’ll do best on a bright windowsill or in another area that gets plenty of sun.
+While many plants prefer indirect sunlight, jade plants need at least 4 hours of direct sun every day, so they’ll do best on a bright windowsill or in another area that gets plenty of sun.
 Try a south-facing window for the ideal light conditions.
 Be careful when watering your jade plant, because they’re prone to root rot.
 It’s best to only water them when the soil is dry to the touch.

 Best For: Placing in sunny south-facing windows.